 - burning during urination

 No, it’s not just you.
-Many people find a similarity between body odor and marijuana.
-Sadly, there isn’t a good scientific answer for this, although Vice did take a stab at it.
+Many people find a similarity between body odor and cannabis.
+There isn’t a good scientific answer for this, although Vice did take a stab at it.
 But thanks to the sweat glands down there, at least we do know why vaginas and body odor can smell so similar.

 Reasons for a skunky odor

 You’ve probably heard an abnormal vaginal odor described as fishy.
-In fact, fresh fish shouldn’t smell like much at all.
+Fresh fish shouldn’t smell like much at all.
 Decomposing fish is the more apt comparison.
 Why?
-Trimethylamine, which is the chemical compound responsible for both the distinct aroma of rotting fish and some abnormal vaginal odors.
+Trimethylamine is the chemical compound responsible for the distinct aroma of rotting fish and some abnormal vaginal odors.

 Reasons for a dead fish odor

-- Trichomoniasis.
-Trichomoniasis is the most common curable sexually transmitted infection and easily treatable with a course of antibiotics.
+- Trichomoniasis: Trichomoniasis is the most common curable sexually transmitted infection and is treatable with a course of antibiotics.
 It’s known for its pungent fishy odor.
 “The trichomoniasis infection can be quite smelly,” says Minkin.
 “It’s a more pronounced fishy odor than bacterial vaginosis.”

-In rare cases, a fishy smell is indication of a more serious condition.
+In rare cases, a fishy smell can indicate a more serious condition.

 Reasons for a rotten odor

-In general, abnormal odors should be easy to spot.
+In general, if something is amiss, odors should be easy to notice.
 They’re the ones that make your face scrunch up.
-Rotting fish, dead organism, decay — these are all red flag odors.
+Rotting fish, dead organism, decay — these may all be red flag odors.

-If there’s a serious cause, often other symptoms will appear alongside the smell.
+If there’s a serious cause, often other symptoms may appear alongside the smell.

-See your doctor if an odor is accompanied with:
+See a doctor if an odor is accompanied by: